Care Planning

 These might make sense to your colleagues but they then become detached from what the person being cared for was trying to communicate.
 They can become detached from and lose a sense of ownership over their own care plan.

-Setting goals and objectives is a crucial part of person centred care planning.
-While we may have our own ideas about what a person should want, it is up to them.
+Setting goals and objectives is a crucial part of person-centred care planning.
+While we may have our own ideas about what a person should want, in the end it is entirely up to them.
 We can help them with examples and ideas but should not force them and certainly not dismiss any of their aims if we feel they are not important, it is not our life after all!

 Consider what people may have enjoyed doing in the past, but do less of now.
 This is usually a good place to start, restore independence and improve quality of life.
 Again, without imposing, only suggesting.